mrx503/my-chat-app/README.md

 ## Option 1: Deploying with Vercel CLI (Recommended for Manual Deploys)

 This is the standard method for deploying directly from your local machine to Vercel without using a Git repository.
+It's often more reliable if you encounter Git authentication errors.

 ### Prerequisites